 But that’s not always a good strategy.
 At least, not if you want to run profitable campaigns.

-Because from the outside, you have no idea wether your competitors are actually making any money from those ads.
-Even if they’ve been running them for many months or years, doesn’t mean a thing.
+Because from the outside, you have no idea whether your competitors are actually making any money from those ads.
+Even if they’ve been running them for many months or years, it doesn’t mean a thing.
 (Trust me, I’ve seen the insides of hundreds of Google Ad accounts and can testify to this.)

 So if you want to spend more to outrank your competitors, or just get started with Google Ads, it’s good to have a little more information.

 How much are they spending?
 What keywords are they advertising on?
 And how profitable are they?